 Getting a mortgage is the biggest financial commitment most people will ever make.
-Subsequently, it should be taken extremely seriously, however, as daunting as it may seem for a first-time buyer it doesn’t have to be a difficult process.
+Subsequently, it should be taken extremely seriously, however, as daunting as it may seem for a first-time buyer it does not have to be a difficult process.

-Using mortgage broker is always the best advice.
-If you go directly to your bank you will only be offered the limited products they have (if you’re accepted at all).
+Using a mortgage broker is always the best advice.
+If you go directly to your bank, you will only be offered the limited products they have (if you are accepted at all).

 In addition to arranging your mortgage your advisor will also look at your personal protection and arrange your building and contents insurance.

-There are many advantages to being a homeowner, however, it’s not always the right choice and speaking to a first-time buyer mortgage expert will ensure you have all the facts before committing to any purchase.
+There are many advantages to being a homeowner, however, it is not always the right choice and speaking to a first-time buyer mortgage expert will ensure you have all the facts before committing to any purchase.